scalar-labs/scalar-terraform/examples/azure/README.md

 # If needed start ssh-agent using: eval $(ssh-agent -s)
 $ ssh-add example_key

-# to add access to your teammate, you can add the public ssh key under additional_public_keys file (one line, one key)
+# Optionally, you may want to create a file named `additional_public_keys` that contains multiple ssh public keys (one key per line) to allow other admins to access nodes created by the following `terraform apply`.
-# the file should be like
+# the file should look like below.
 # cat examples/azure/network/additional_public_keys
-# ssh-rsa AAAAB3Nza..... teammate1
+# ssh-rsa AAAAB3Nza..... admin1
-# ssh-rsa...... teammate2
+# ssh-rsa...... admin2

 # Create an environment
 $ terraform init